JDBC in Java | Java Database Connectivity

 - No maintenance and integrity in the file system because if we want to modify the data then we have to modify it in multiple files.

 - No scalability in the file system which means there is a size limitation problem

 - If we want to perform any operation we have to write the program like inserting, deleting, updating, etc.

-To keep all the data individually is a quite difficult and hectic job because whenever if we need the record of a particular customer or an employee we need to search manually.
-It takes a lot of time and still not reliable.
+To keep all the data individually is a quite difficult and hectic job because whenever we need the record of a particular customer or an employee we need to search manually.
+It takes a lot of time and is still not reliable.
 Here comes the concept of the database.

 A database is an organized collection of information.
 In the database, we can store the data in the form of tables (structured data).
 The database resolves all the problems of the file system.
 The database uses one database language called SQL by which we can easily perform any operations like inserting, deleting, searching, updating, etc. and we don’t need to write any new code.